Home

 Miami and the Keys, Florida

 Miami is a sprawling metropolitan area of 5.5 million people.
 It is comprised of 11 districts each with its distinct character such as Little Havana, Upper Eastside, Coral Gables and Miami Beach.
+The city serves as the gateway to the long stretch of beachfront communities on the Atlantic coast, and to the coral cay archipelago of the Florida Keys.

 The Port of Miami on Biscayne Bay at the mouth of the Miami River is the world's largest cruise port.